 The Alien, nicknamed "Kane's son" by Ash, was a lone Xenomorph warrior that was born on board the USCSS Nostromo from Executive Officer Gilbert Kane in 2122.
-He originated from an Alien egg on the derelict ship on LV-426.
-He was responsible for wiping out all but one of the Nostromo's crew in just a few hours.
-He was eventually killed by Ellen Ripley, who ejected the creature into space.
-Although he did not have that many kills, he was one of the first well-documented cases of an Alien encounter.
-Also, he was badass in taking his time with his enemies.
+It originated from an Alien egg on the derelict ship on LV-426.
+The Alien was responsible for wiping out all but one of the Nostromo's crew in just a few hours.
+It was eventually killed by Ellen Ripley, who ejected the creature into space.
+Although it did not have that many kills, it was one of the first well-documented cases of an Alien encounter.
+Also, the Alien was badass in taking his time with his enemies.

 The Earth Angel Alien was a special type of Xenormoph who was birthed from another intelligent space-faring alien.
-He was let loose on Earth in the 1950ties and managed to spread the infestation to a small American town.
-He had elongated limbs and insectoid eye-sockets and manages to kill several town members.
-He is finally stopped by a gang of bikers and a distant ancestor of Ellen Ripley.
-He gets extra points for being on Earth long before any of the movies happen.
+It was let loose on Earth in the 1950ties and managed to spread the infestation to a small American town.
+It had elongated limbs and insectoid eye-sockets and manages to kill several town members.
+The Alien was finally stopped by a gang of bikers and a distant ancestor of Ellen Ripley.
+It gets extra points for being on Earth long before any of the movies happen.
 The Earth Angel Alien was included in the Aliens: Earth Angel comic released in 1994, which was later re-released in Aliens Omnibus: Volume Five.

 The Predalien was a vicious Alien birthed from a Predator onboard a Predator ship.
-He was actually the first and only Predalien seen in the movies and he is actually featured in both of them.
-Killing 2 Predators on the spaceship and finally fighting the Wolf Predator to a stalemate in the end of the movie gives him extra points for badassery.
-He also killed several humans and infected some pregnant ladies with Aliens (no badassery in that).
-He died in the nuclear explosion when a nuke was dropped on the Gunnison town.
+It was actually the first and only Predalien seen in the movies and it is actually featured in both of them.
+Killing 2 Predators on the spaceship and finally fighting the Wolf Predator to a stalemate in the end of the movie gives it extra points for badassery.
+It also killed several humans and infected some pregnant ladies with Aliens (no badassery in that).
+It died in the nuclear explosion when a nuke was dropped on the Gunnison town.
 This individual Predalien was included in the Aliens vs. Predator: Requiem movie, released in 2007.
 If you cannot see anything in the picture, it is because this is the darkest movie ever made.

 The Grid Alien started out as a regular Alien who birthed from one of the exploration crew from Weyland's mission to the Antartica Pyramid.
-He killed the first Predator in a sneak attack with his tail and fought and killed another one in a long fight.
-He was scarred with the Predator Netgun which gave his nickname "Grid Alien".
-He did not directly kill any humans but killing 2 Predators is not an easy feat.
-There is actually a hinted deleted scene of him surviving the temple explosion and getting to the surface.
-His final fate is unknown.
-He was included in the Alien vs. Predator movie released in 2004.
+It killed the first Predator in a sneak attack with his tail and fought and killed another one in a long fight.
+It was scarred with the Predator netgun which gave it the nickname "Grid Alien".
+It did not directly kill any humans but killing 2 Predators is not an easy feat.
+There is actually a hinted deleted scene of it surviving the temple explosion and getting to the surface.
+The final fate of the Grid Alien is unknown.
+It was included in the Alien vs. Predator movie released in 2004.

 The Dragon aka. the Runner Alien was a new type of Xenomorph birthed from an animal (a rottweiler dog or an ox, depending on which version of Alien 3 you watch).
-He is responsible for singlehandedly wiping out the 21 prisoners and the superintendent on Fury 161 (only prisoner Morse survived).
-He also had the upper hand on Ripley but chose to leave her alive because she was carrying the Queen embryo.
-Even molten lead could not stop him, but he was finally killed by pouring cold water on his lead-hot body.
+It was responsible for singlehandedly wiping out the 21 prisoners and the superintendent on Fury 161 (only prisoner Morse survived).
+It also had the upper hand on Ripley but chose to leave her alive because she was carrying the Queen embryo.
+Even molten lead could not stop it, but it was finally killed by pouring cold water on his lead-hot body.

 The Alien nicknamed "The Devil" was a lone Alien who massacred a crew of a cargo ship.
 The ship crashed on a jungle planet and the Alien started to terrorize and kill the inhabitant of a colony over nine months.
-During that time, he had reached legendary status and the inhabitants started to make live sacrifices for him.
-He was finally killed by Ann McKay, a stranded survivor who is blinded for life during the fight with the Alien.
+During that time, it had reached legendary status and the inhabitants started to make live sacrifices for it.
+It was finally killed by Ann McKay, a stranded survivor who is blinded for life during the fight with the Alien.
 Heavily influenced by Alien 3, this story is from Aliens: Sacrifice, which is included in the Aliens Omnibus: Volume Three.

 The Earthbound Alien was an Alien originating from an ancient Alien Temple.
-He was one of the fastest Aliens ever, reaching ridiculous speeds when running and jumping.
-After waking from hibernation (and possibly being centuries old) he went on a killing spree taking him through the freighter USS Ferarco and the Gateway station.
-During his quest, he killed 2 Predators and dozens of colonial marines.
-He also liberated a captive hive.
-He is one of the few Aliens who reaches Earth, taking an escape capsule from the Gateway station.
-His final fate is unknown.
+It was one of the fastest Aliens ever, reaching ridiculous speeds when running and jumping.
+After waking from hibernation (and possibly being centuries old) it went on a killing spree taking it through the freighter USS Ferarco and the Gateway station.
+During his quest, it killed 2 Predators and dozens of colonial marines.
+The Alien also liberated a captive hive.
+It is one of the few Aliens who reaches Earth, taking an escape capsule from the Gateway station.
+Its final fate is unknown.
 The Earthbound Alien was featured as a playable character in the Aliens vs. Predator video game, released in 1999.

 Specimen 6 was a Xenomorph birthed from a regular human test subject on the planet BG-386.
-He had a number 6 embedded on his forehead to make him distinct from the others.
-From his birth, he showed cleverness by being able to escape his captors.
-He played a big part in freeing his fellow Aliens and causing the infestation on the planet.
-After killing dozens of marines and members of the research team, he finally defeated an Elite Predator warrior.
-In the end, he morphed into a Queen (possibly with the help of royal jelly) and started a new hive.
+It had a number 6 embedded on his forehead to make it distinct from the others.
+From its birth, it showed cleverness by being able to escape his captors.
+The Xenomorph played a big part in freeing his fellow Aliens and causing the infestation on the planet.
+After killing dozens of marines and members of the research team, it finally defeated an Elite Predator warrior.
+In the end, it morphed into a Queen (possibly with the help of royal jelly) and started a new hive.
 Specimen 6 was a playable character in the 2010 Aliens vs. Predator video game.

 Birthed from a crewmember of the Anesidora from the second mission to LV-426, this singular Alien caused the downfall of the Sevastopol Station and wiped out the entire population of close to 500 people.
-Although the Alien later had help from other Aliens and facehuggers, he was working mostly alone.
-He got his nickname from the heavy stomping sound his walking caused.
-His final fate is unknown, but the final scene from Alien: Isolation hints that he survived and came close to killing Amanda Ripley (again).
-He is entirely unstoppable and able to shrug off the damage from flamethrowers and shotguns.
+Although the Alien later had help from other Aliens and facehuggers, it was working mostly alone.
+It got his nickname from the heavy stomping sound its walking caused.
+Its final fate is unknown, but the final scene from Alien: Isolation hints that it survived and came close to killing Amanda Ripley (again).
+The Alien was entirely unstoppable and able to shrug off the damage from flamethrowers and shotguns.
 Stompy was the main antagonist in the Alien: Isolation video game released in 2014.